-We don’t need a clock to know when it’s 3 p.m.
+We don’t need a clock to know when it’s 3 p.m. because our hormones dip and we start to crave sugar.
 (Please tell us we’re not the only ones!)
-Energy slumps and stress runs high.
+It’s common for energy to slump at this time of day and stress to run high.
 With the workday crawling along, a pick-me-up suddenly seems like the right idea.
 But turning to the office candy bowl for a quick fix?
 Here’s why you—and your hormones—should say “no thank you” to that.

 Some facts about sugar